ma11hew28/loversapp.com/views/privacy.md

 Privacy Policy
 --------------

-Date of last revision: April 16, 2010.
+Date of last revision: February 14, 2010.

 *Application*: the Lovers application on Facebook